-- 1. An eligible Applicant may apply on its own behalf - 2.
-An eligible Applicant may apply on behalf of one or more other eligible Applicants - 3.
-Two or more eligible Applicants, which share a program, may submit a joint application - 4.
-In addition to Activity and application limits identified in the NOFA, an eligible Applicant may apply for activities in service areas within or outside of the Applicant's Jurisdiction when there are concentrations of Native Americans (HSC §50831) or where there is a designated Colonia as described by Section 916 of the National Affordable Housing Act of 1990, provided the concentration is within an eligible city or county.
+- An eligible Applicant may apply on its own behalf - An eligible Applicant may apply on behalf of one or more other eligible Applicants - Two or more eligible Applicants, which share a program, may submit a joint application - An eligible Applicant may apply on behalf of an eligible subrecipient including a non-federally recognized Tribe or nonprofit.

-B. Restrictions on multiple activities in the same political districts
+B. Restrictions on Multiple Activities in the Same Political Districts